andreashuber69/eslint-config/README.md

 export default [
     ...config,
     {
-        // List the folders of your project that must not be linted.
+        // List the folders of your project that are excluded from linting.
         // This is typically a superset of the folders listed in .gitignore
         ignores: ["coverage/", "dist/", "doc/"],
     },